 To see non-public LinkedIn profiles, sign in to LinkedIn.

-- Understand the capabilities of the REST Copy Connector in Azure Data Factory.
+- Understand the capabilities of the REST copy connector in Data Factory.

 - Learn more about Profisee running natively in Azure.

-- Learn how to deploy Profisee to Azure, by using an ARM template.
+- Learn how to deploy Profisee to Azure by using an Azure Resource Manager template (ARM template).

 - Master data management with Profisee and Azure Data Factory